 Although Sok Kwu Wan’s main street is filled with restaurants, the variety is mostly limited to local seafood.
-Don’t get me wrong, when we crave some fish and rice, or crab and noodles, we always head to Sok Kwu Wan.
+Don’t get me wrong, when we crave some fish and rice, or crab and noodles, we make sure to head to Sok Kwu Wan!

 Restaurants on Mo Tat Wan

 Mo Tat Wan has only one restaurant called The Bay.
-Fortunately, it serves pretty good food and their helpings are fairly generous.
+Fortunately, it serves pretty good food and the servings are generous.

-Also worth noting is that Lamma is home to Hong Kong’s only turtle nesting beach which is located in the south of the island.
+Also, worth noting is that the island is home to Hong Kong’s only turtle-nesting beach which is located in the south of the island.
 However, this beach is only open for a few months a year.

 I have a dedicated post on the best beaches on Lamma Island that should serve as a comprehensive guide on this topic.

-The hike from Yung Shue Wan to Sok Kwu Wan on the Lamma Island Family Trail essentially connects the two sides of the island and is a great way to explore the vast portion of Lamma Island.
-You can learn more about the Yung Shue Wan to Sok Kwu Wan hike on this post.
+The hike from Yung Shue Wan to Sok Kwu Wan along the Lamma Island Family Walk Trail essentially connects the two sides of the island and is a great way to explore the vast portion of the island.
+You can learn more about the Yung Shue Wan to Sok Kwu Wan hike in this post.
 If you venture on this hike, don’t forget to stop by the Kamikaze Cave.
 This cave held strategic importance for Japan’s Hong Kong-based ‘kamikaze team’ during the Second World War.
 They concealed speedboats here to be deployed on suicide missions against Allied shipping.

-The other hike is a circular hike near Sok Kwu Wan that is more challenging but it does have much nicer views.
-You can learn more about the Sok Kwu Wan Circular Hike on this post.
+The other hike is a circular hike on the south side with much nicer views.
+However, to make the hike more interesting, diagonally cut across the circular path via Ling Kok Shan.
+You can learn more about the Sok Kwu Wan Circular Hike in this post.

-Lamma Island is an amazing place for a staycation too.
+Lamma Island is also an amazing location to plan your next staycation.
 With plenty of hotels and B&Bs, you could spend a relaxing weekend away from the madness of Hong Kong.

-Honestly, a weekend on Lamma Island sounds amazingly relaxing.
+Honestly, a weekend on Lamma Island sounds very relaxing!

 The Ultimate Guide To Lamma Island

 We hope that you enjoyed our guide to Lamma Island and all the things you can do on the island.
-And that the next time you’re headed there, you’d know what to expect.
+Hopefully, this post makes planning your day or weekend trip easier.